jmshearer/CommunityPledge/Server/README.md

 # Various Server Options

 Realtime data can be sent back to a backend server via JSONP (easiest method for doing so from potentially-statically-hosted files).
 The `reportingURL` is configured in `config.js`.
 Security was not a major consideration for this implementation although a shared key could be passed via the `reportingUrl`.
+This shared key will, of course, be visible on the client side so the use of this software should either be restricted to a secure kiosk or extended to support a secure authentication workflow.

 ## Data Format